 - Use as a substitute for butter in recipes like grilled cheese sandwiches, I’ve even heard of people putting it in their chocolate chip cookies.
 I’m not sure about that but maybe it’s good

 - Use to make eggs instead of oil or butter, scrambled and fried eggs are extra awesome with bacon grease instead of butter or vegetable oil

 - Fried potatoes are amazing with bacon grease, just ask my techs

-- Making gravy is even tastier with bacon grease and a great way to use a tasty resource rather than pouring it down your drain
+- Gravy is even tastier with bacon grease and a great way to use a tasty resource rather than pouring it down your drain

-- Making baconnaise – which I have never personally tried but a friend says it’s awesome.
+- Baconnaise – which I have never personally tried but a friend says it’s awesome

 - Mixing it into cornbread

 - Biscuits… the right way